New CAR-T therapy aims to fight hard-to-treat blood cancers

 Summary

-This early-stage study tests a new treatment called RN1701 for people with B-cell lymphoma that has come back or stopped responding to standard therapy.
-RN1701 uses specially engineered immune cells (CAR-T cells) from a donor to target and kill cancer cells.
-The main goals are to check if the treatment is safe and to see if it can shrink tumors.
+This early-phase study tests a new treatment called RN1701 for people with B-cell lymphoma that has come back or not responded to standard therapy.
+RN1701 uses specially engineered immune cells from a donor to target and kill cancer cells.
+The main goals are to check safety and see if the treatment can shrink tumors.
 Up to 19 adults aged 18-75 will take part.

 Disclaimer Read more